BIMCoderLiang/LNLib/README.md

 - Algorithms of Chapter 6 - 11 in The NURBS Book 2nd Edition
 - Other Common NURBS algorithms
 - Geometry Objects Creation
-- UI Interactive for LNLib
+- UI Interaction for LNLib

 ## Contributing
 Welcome join this project including discussions in **Issues** and make **Pull requests**.